gxercavins/dataflow-samples/when-are-pubsub-messages-acked/README.md

 }))
 ```

 The main idea is to see what will happen with those short messages.
+They will be read successfully but will fail during processing.
 Finally, we write them to a different topic:

 ```java
 .apply("Write Messages", PubsubIO.writeStrings().to(output));